Workflow definition language

 Example: Initializing a session

-This step will run only if a doc_version context variable (referencing an instance of the DocumentVersion
+This step will run only if a doc_version context variable (referencing an instance of the DocumentVersion class) is not already set.
+It will run after an earlier step titled 'Connect to session'.

 {